How to Write Queries in PantherFlow, a Piped Search Language

 In designing PantherFlow we emphasized simplicity, ease of use, and productivity.
 Whether it’s the ability to search for a known bad indicator string anywhere in your logs, pivot and enrich with join, combine multiple tables into a single query, or generate informative summaries, we’ve created PantherFlow to be a search language that you actually enjoy using.

-Join our upcoming November 21st webinar on PantherFlow, where we’ll cover the what and why of PantherFlow, and where we’re headed next.
-We’ll also show you how to use it to investigate a threat scenario involving an account compromise, data exfiltration, and privilege escalation.
+To see how PantherFlow can accelerate your investigations and surface critical security insights, watch our webinar.
+We look at the what and why of PantherFlow, and we show you how to use it to investigate a threat scenario involving an account compromise, data exfiltration, and privilege escalation.

 Table of Contents